 These are German “nut corners” (nuss is nuts and ecken is corners) or nut triangles made with a shortbread base and a hazelnut layer on the top and then dipped in chocolate.
 Nussecken are quite popular in Germany and found in bakeries all over.

 Hazelnut and chocolate pairing tastes phenomenal.
 Think Nutella and Ferraro Rocher chocolates - that’s the same flavor combination in these nut cookie bars.
+And also in our hazelnut gelato with chocolate sauce and delicious chocolate rolls with hazelnut.

 Chocolate Hazelnut Bar Cookies